6 Investing Mistakes: After $273,593 in Dividends

 Some of the investing lessons may be obvious to a seasoned investor but we all have to start somewhere… In the spirit of helping others avoid the same mistakes, here are 6 learnings.

-These were my learnings through my journey and they have helped me define my investing rules.
+These were what I learned throughout my journey, and they have helped me define my investing rules.

 6 Investing Mistakes, or Beginner Investing Mistakes